spiffe/spiffe/standards/WIT-SVID.md

 Implementations SHOULD NOT provide additional header parameters not specified by this document.

+Validators should ignore unknown header parameters except where those header parameters are specified by the `crit` header parameter as per [RFC7515][2].

 ### 3. Claims

 This section describes the claims that are defined for the WIT-SVID.